 The US, Canada, Australia & the UK For Learning Spanish

-- It’s not a Spanish speaking country so there are no clues from the environment.
+- These are not a Spanish speaking countries so there are no clues from the environment to help you learn.

 - It’s too easy to drop back into speaking English instead of forcing yourself into speaking Spanish.

-- You miss the culture and the daily living & feeling of the Spanish language if you learn in these countries.
+- You would miss the culture and the daily living & feeling of the Spanish language if you learn in these countries.

 Spain is, of course, the home of the Spanish language and has all the history and culture, but …

-- For North Americans and Canadians it’s a long and costly flight.
+- For North Americans and Canadians it’s a long and costly flight to Spain.

 - Remember Spain has 4 main languages; if you go in a bar in other areas other than the Center and the South and you’re likely to hear people speaking a language other than Spanish.
 There are about 10 times more speakers of Latin American Spanish than the kind of Spanish spoken in Spain.

 - Unlike Panama, mainland Spain doesn’t have a comfortable year round climate.
 Winter can be bitter whilst the summer is often overbearingly hot and dry.

-- Costa Rica is popular with Americans and has developed a two tier industry where visitors and Costa Ricans stay apart : I have often seen 2 restaurants side by side; the Costa Ricans go in one and the foreigners go in the “gringo restaurant” next door and pay double (or triple!) the price.
+- Costa Rica is popular with Americans and has in some areas developed a two tier industry where visitors and Costa Ricans stay apart.
+You can often observe instances where 2 restaurants are side by side, and the Costa Ricans go in one and the foreigners go in the “gringo restaurant” next door (and pay double (or triple!) the price).

 - Costa Rica has become more and more expensive, and is now one of the most expensive countries of Central America.

-- The safety in Costa Rica is lower, people struggle with the lack of security for foreigners.
+- The level of safety in Costa Rica is lower than Panama, foreginers often struggle with the lack of security.

-- The Cuban accent is very strong and not clear to other Spanish speakers, which makes it more difficult to listen and learn from.
+- The Cuban accent is very strong and not as clear as other Spanish speakers, which makes it more difficult to listen and learn from.